openebs-archive/openebs-docs/docs/ugcstor.md

 **AccessModes:** cStor provides iSCSI targets, which are appropriate for RWO (ReadWriteOnce) access mode and is suitable for all types of databases.
 For webscale applications like WordPress or any for any other NFS needs, you need RWM (ReadWriteMany) access mode.
 For RWM, you need NFS provisioner to be deployed along with cStor.
 See how to provision <a href="/docs/next/rwm.html" target="_blank">RWM PVC with OpenEBS </a>.

 **Size:** cStor supports thin provisioning by default, which means you can request any size of the volume through the PVC and get it provisioned.
-Resize of the volume is not fully supported through the OpenEBS control plane in the current release (OpenEBS 0.9.0) and is active development, see [roadmap](/docs/next/cstor.html#cstor-roadmap) for more details.
-Hence it is recommended to give good amount of buffer to the required size of the volume so that you don't need to resize immediately or in the very short time period.
+Resize of the volume is not fully supported through the OpenEBS control plane in the current release and it is under active development, see [roadmap](/docs/next/cstor.html#cstor-roadmap) for more details.
+Hence it is recommended to give good amount of buffer to the required size of the volume so that you don't need to resize immediately or in a very short time period.

 The following shows the example PVC configuration for a Deployment and a StatefulSet application which uses a configured StorageClass to provision a cStor Volume.
-The provided StorageClass name will contain the StoragePoolClaim name and the cStor Volume will provisioned on a StoragePool associated to the StroagePoolClaim.
+The provided StorageClass should have been configured with StoragePoolClaim property, so the cStor Volume will be provisioned on the StoragePools associated to the StoragePoolClaim.

 <font size="4">**Example configuration for requesting OpenEBS volume for a Deployment**</font>